 The forest is beautiful.
-From the smallest, most delicate lichens to swamp gums so enormous you struggle to see the top of them.
+You’ll see everything from small, colourful lichens to swamp gums so enormous you struggle to see the top of them.
 Look out for pademelons, giant land mullet skinks and pythons and hear the cracking chirp of eastern whips birds fill the early morning air.

 How long is the Warrie Circuit?